ACLaks/website/_products/mah-rabu.md

 options:
   - price: 36
     size: 8x10
-    photo: /images/products/mah-rabu.jpg
-    theme: light
-    details: Bright pink watercolor paper floating in a black frame.
+    details: Available in a choice of colorful watercolor papers, floating in a black frame.
 Wall mount.

   - price: 54
     size: 11x14
     photo: /images/products/mah-rabu-1.jpg
-    theme: dark
+    theme: light
-    details: Green and yellow watercolor paper floating in a black frame.
+    details: Available in a choice of colorful watercolor papers, floating in a black frame.
 Wall mount.

   - price: 60
     size: 11x14
     photo: /images/products/mah-rabu-2.jpg
     theme: dark
-    details: Blue/green/purple watercolor paper surrounded by white paper, floating in a black frame.
+    details: Available in a choice of colorful watercolor papers, surrounded by white or black paper, floating in a black frame.
 Wall mount.
 ---

 I have always loved the way this quote perfectly expresses the beauty of nature.
 This piece reflects my love of flowers and their variety of gorgeous colorings.

-Fittingly, this piece is also available in a myriad of colors; contact us for more details.
+Fittingly, this piece is available in a myriad of colors; contact us for more details.